hikmahealth/hikma-health-mobile/README.md

 - [x]  Official iOS support (add documentation for this support)
 - [ ]  Memory & performance profiling
 - [ ]  Automated CI pipeline for tests (add coveralls)

+## Credits
+This project, like many other open source works, relies heavily on the open source community and their contributions.
+We have built this EHR system on the shoulders of great projects such as the [Ignite](https://github.com/infinitered/ignite) boilerplate, WatermelonDB, and many others.